danvega/danvega-dev-nuxt/content/blog/2023/09/08/rest-client-first-look.md

 keywords: Spring Framework, Spring Boot, Rest Client
 ---

-# Exploring the New REST Client in Spring Boot 3.2

 Greetings, folks!
 It's Dan Vega, Spring developer advocate at VMware.
 Today, I am thrilled to dive into Spring Boot 3.2 and its new REST client.
 But before we do, let's take a moment to examine our journey to this moment.

 ## From Start to REST Client